Category: Endocrine

 * Examples of High Risk Patients: Dialysis, Renal Transplant, CKD under renal team.
 Previous Hyperkalaemia.

-** All patients being discharged need to be discussed/seen by a Tier 3+ level Dr who will assign themselves to the patient.
+** All patients being discharged need to be discussed or seen by a Tier 3+ level Dr who will assign themselves to the patient.
 Put the Diagnoses as ‘No abnormality Detected’ AND ‘Potassium Level.’

 Patients POC results, ECG and PMH reviewed.

 Make sure the patients contact number is correct.
 Inform them if their lab result comes back high then we will contact them.
-If they do not hear from us then their result is normal.
+OPer them the choice if the result is normal – would they like a phone call or not.
+Add their choice to the bubble I.e ‘no call’ ‘wants call’

 Move the patient to the ‘Streaming’ Tab and record the time they left in the bubble.
 Once the lab result is back, if it is raised then recall the patient for treatment.
 If it is normal then discharge from the system ensuring to put the discharge time as when they left the department.